Matt Braly: Career

-After directing on Big City Greens, Braly developed a show titled Amphibia, for Disney.
-The show centers on the adventures of a Thai-American girl named Anne Boonchuy in the titular frog-populated world.
-The show is based on Braly's childhood trips to Bangkok, Thailand, where he felt like an outsider but ultimately ended up not wanting to leave.
+After directing on Big City Greens, Braly developed a series titled Amphibia for Disney Channel.
+The series centers on the adventures of a Thai-American girl named Anne Boonchuy in the titular amphibian-populated world.
+The series was inspired by Braly's childhood trips to Bangkok, Thailand, where he felt like an outsider but ultimately ended up not wanting to leave.
 He also drew inspiration from video games such as The Legend of Zelda and Chrono Trigger.
 Braly, who is Thai-American himself, made the choice of making the lead character Thai-American due to a wish to creating a Thai character, as there were few Thai lead characters in television series when he was a kid.
-The series aired for three seasons of 58 episodes from June 17, 2019, to May 14, 2022.
+The series aired for three seasons consisting of 58 episodes from June 17, 2019, to May 14, 2022.
 He considers the series finale "The Hardest Thing" to be his favorite episode.

+After Amphibia ended production in May 2022, Braly left Disney Television Animation.
+In August 2023, he wrote a Sonic the Hedgehog online comic strip as a part of the Sonic Fast Friends Forever campaign.
+Braly is currently working on multiple feature films, including a fantasy-adventure film for Sony Pictures Animation he is set to direct and co-write with longtime collaborator Rebecca Sugar; the film will center on an ill boy who travels to a spiritual Thai world.
+Braly also developed a graphic novel, which was announced in August 2024 as Family Force V. Skybound Comet published the graphic novel in May 2025.
+Braly is also supervising development on a series of shorts exploring social issues.
+In November 2024, Braly responded to the reported shelving of an episode of Moon Girl and Devil Dinosaur, focusing on a transgender character, by Disney, calling it "absolute cowardice" when content like the episode is needed more now than ever, and said it was a "total breakdown" of the process.